 In the Early Years Foundation Stage (EYFS) children learn through play and exploration.
-We provide fun activities that will encourage children to learn, question and enhance their already learnt skills through topics and interests the children may have.
+We provide fun activities that will encourage children to learn, question and enhance their already learned skills through topics and interests the children may have.

 Reception children have the opportunity to enhance their skills both inside and outdoors.
 We follow the EYFS Curriculum which is split into seven different areas of learning.
 We teach elements of the EYFS curriculum in whole class sessions, small group sessions and on occasions individually.
-We have a mix of planned adult led focused activities and child initiated activities.
+We have a mix of planned adult-led focused activities and child-initiated activities.
 The seven areas of learning are:

 - Personal, Social and Emotional Development

 - Communication and Language